Rod Culleton: Criminal charges

 In April 2014 Culleton was involved in a dispute with a tow truck driver in Guyra, NSW.
 The tow truck driver was attempting to repossess a truck and the key to the tow truck was lost.
 Culleton was charged with larceny in relation to the missing key.
 When the matter came before the local court in March 2016 Culleton was not present, saying he did not have time to travel to the Court as he was required to be in court in WA the day before on unrelated larceny charges (see below).
 Culleton was convicted in his absence.
 He successfully applied to set aside the conviction, with the conviction being annulled on 8 August 2016.
 Culleton then pleaded guilty to the offence, and was ordered to pay the truck driver's costs but a conviction was not recorded.

-A second, unrelated, larceny charge, concerning a hire car in Western Australia in March 2015, has not yet been heard in a court.
+A second, unrelated, larceny charge, concerning a hire car in Western Australia in March 2015.
 The allegations are that receivers had attended the property of Mr Dixon near Cuballing, Western Australia, with the ANZ Bank alleging he had defaulted on a loan.
 While the receivers were inside the farm house talking to Mr Dixon, the hire car was blocked in by hay bales.
 The car was subsequently moved and it is alleged that Culleton tried to obtain a key.
 While the charge was expected to be heard in August 2016, it was listed to be heard in the Perth Magistrates Court over a four-day period, in September 2017.
 When the case was heard, Culleton represented himself, shouted at the magistrate and threw his eyeglasses in her direction (they hit a table); a police officer removed him from the court, but he apologised to the court and was allowed to return to cross-examine witnesses.
 However, since the case was set to run for only one more day and there were a large number of witnesses, the hearing was adjourned until 2018.